-We will meet by video conference call on Facetime or Skype.
-Both are free apps.
+We will meet by video conference call on Skype or Facetime.

 You should use the device with the biggest screen, at your convenience.
 Desktop computers, laptops and tablets work better than phones.